yoan9601/yoan9601/README.md

 > Coming soon!
 Planning to start documenting my learning journey and sharing insights from my projects.

 **Topics I want to write about:**
-- 📘 My journey from zero to Python developer
+- 📘 My journey from zero to Python developer in 2025-2026
 - 🎓 Learning at SoftUni - tips and experiences
-- 💻 Building my first 12 Python projects
+- 💻 Building 12 Python projects - lessons learned
-- 🐛 Common mistakes I made and how I fixed them
+- 🐛 Common beginner mistakes and how I fixed them
-- 🚀 Transitioning from beginner to intermediate
+- 🚀 Roadmap from beginner to job-ready developer

 ---